 Section 1.
-Definitions/Explanations
+Definitions/ Explanations

 - a.
 Public record.
 A writing, regardless of physical form, containing information relating to the conduct of government or the performance of any governmental or proprietary function, prepared, owned, used or retained by the City. - b.
 Writing.
-A writing means handwriting, typewriting, printing, photostating, photographing, and any other means of recording any form of communication, including, but not limited to, letters, words, pictures, sounds or symbols or their combinations; papers, maps, magnetic or paper tapes, photographic films and prints, motion picture, film and video recordings, magnetic or punched cards, discs, drums, diskettes, sound recordings, and other documents including data compilations from which information may be obtained or translated.
+Broadly defined, a writing means handwriting, typewriting, printing, photostating, photographing, and any other means of recording any form of communication, including, but not limited to, letters, words, pictures, sounds or symbols or their combinations; papers, maps, magnetic or paper tapes, photographic films and prints, motion picture, film and video recordings, magnetic or punched cards, discs, drums, diskettes, sound recordings, and other documents including data compilations from which information may be obtained or translated.
 An email is a writing. - c.
 Identifiable record.
 An identifiable record is one in existence at the time the records request is made and that City staff can reasonably locate. - d.
 Exempt record.
-All agency records are available for review by the public unless they are specifically exempted or prohibited from disclosure by state law, either directly in Chapter 42.56 RCW or other statutes.
+All agency records are available for review by the public unless they are specifically exempted or prohibited from disclosure by state law, either directly in RCW 42.56 or other statutes.
 The Municipal Research and Services Center maintains an up-to-date list of current exemptions and prohibitions on their website at www.mrsc.org - e.
 Counter document.
-A frequently requested document retained in the Public Records Division or within departments that is known to be public information and may be released without need to file a written public disclosure request. - f.
-Bot request.
-A request for public records that the City reasonably believes was automatically generated by a computer program or script.
+A frequently requested document retained in the Public Records Center or within departments that is known to be public information and may be released without need to file a written public disclosure request. - f.
+E-mail.
+Electronic mail is an informational transfer system which uses computers for sending and receiving messages.
+It is comprised of individual units of information divided into an "envelope" and the message contents.
+The envelope, or message header contains the mailing address, routing instructions, transmission and receipt information, and other information the system needs to deliver the mail item correctly.
+Classification of emails as public records is dependent on the content of the message.
+Email messages are public records when they are created or received in the transaction of public business and retained as evidence of official actions.